top of page

 Other's Experience?

-One of the things I liked to do as I got older was read the biographies of men and women that had made recognized contributions to the world in which they lived.
+One of the things I liked to do as I got older was read the biographies of men and women that had made considerable contributions to the world in which they lived.
 I also interviewed quite a few world thought leaders that told me their stories of what had mattered to them as their lives unfolded.

 I was as curious about their failures as much as their obvious successes.
-One pattern I noticed was… In spite of all they had accomplished, at the end of their lives, many of them felt irrelevant and that whatever they had contributed really had changed nothing.
+One pattern I noticed was… In spite of all they had accomplished, at the end of their lives many of them felt irrelevant and that whatever they had contributed really had changed nothing.
 Some, died early and were spared this final lament, but many lingered on way past them feeling of use to anyone.

 As I stated at the beginning of this Twilight chronicle, I was lucky enough to be called to something I loved to do relatively early in my life in the form of my music and storytelling.
-This work in its many forms gave me one reason to get up in the morning all those years.
+This work in its many forms gave me one good reason to get up in the morning all those years.

 I was mostly drawn to the adventure of creating something novel from nothing.
 Music, inflatables, television series, games, documentary films, transmedia projects etc. all were forms of that body of work.
 Through them I hoped to make some contribution to the world becoming a better place.
 Not only from the impact of the stories this work offered the world, but from the process of making the art with some very talented co-conspirators.